 If any information hasn’t transferred or wasn’t provided—like a homebuyer’s address—the digital worker fills in the gaps.
 Once the information is complete, the digital worker either assigns the application to another digital worker or notifies the case worker.

 Colleagues are no longer required to download applications and supporting documentations, which saves a considerable amount of time.
-The process, which used to take up to 20-30 minutes, is now completed solely by a digital worker.
+The process, which used to take up to 20-30 minutes, is now completed solely by intelligent automation.
 Brokers, mortgage advisors and homebuyers can get accurate and efficient updates regarding the status of their application.
 The digital worker processes an average of 267 applications a month and returns 90 hours per month to the business.

 If your network blocks YouTube, you may not be able to view the video on this page.
 In this case, please use another device.
 Pressing play on the video will set third-party YouTube cookies.
 Please read our Cookies Policy for more information.